All Episodes

 But it's invisible.

-Some of it is made out of neutrinos, but the other Uh, part of dark matter is yet unknown.
+Some of it is made out of neutrinos, but the other part of dark matter is yet unknown.

 You would feel something invisible?

-It has no electromagnetic properties, but it has gravitational properties.
+Yeah, it has no electromagnetic properties, but it has gravitational properties.

-So, if I had a piece of it, like a rock of it, it'd be invisible.
+So if I had a piece of it, like a rock of it, it'd be invisible.

 But if I dropped it on your foot, because of gravity, you'd feel it.

-Now, the leading candidate for dark matter is the fotino, which is the higher vibration of the string.
+Now, the leading candidate for dark matter is the Fotino, which is the higher vibration of the string.

 So string theory says that matter consists of vibrating strings.

-In other words, we all consist of music, music of these, a symphony in fact, of these vibrating strings.
+In other words, we all consist of music, music of these, a symphony, in fact, of these vibrating strings.

 And depending upon how much dark matter there is, you can get the clumpiness that the caller talked about, the great attractor and the different kinds of clumpiness that we see in the universe.

-Alright, I've got two other quick questions I want to hit you with.
+I've got two other quick questions I want to hit you with.

 The world was just shocked yesterday when China announced that it has a neutron bomb.